🍷 Explore South Australia's world-renowned wine regions with Cooee Tours · Plan your Barossa trip →

 Torbreck

-Specialist in RhΓ΄ne-style wines.
-Small production, exceptional quality.
-The RunRig is one of Australia's most acclaimed Shiraz.
+Specialist in Rhône-style wines with small production and exceptional quality.
+The RunRig is one of Australia's most acclaimed Shiraz expressions — intense, structured, and remarkably age-worthy.

 Rockford Wines

-Cult-status winery known for traditional basket-press winemaking.
-Limited availability - arrive early.
-The Basket Press Shiraz is legendary.
+Cult-status winery using traditional basket-press winemaking methods.
+Limited availability — arrive early.
+The Basket Press Shiraz is legendary and often sells out.
+One of the most characterful cellar door experiences in the valley.

 Traditional Methods